-I’ve been having a tough week, health wise (see Monday’s missing post as an example), but I figured I could leave you with a short bit of dark humor
+I’ve been having a tough week, health-wise (see Monday’s missing post as an example), but I figured I could leave you with a short bit of dark humor

-1. I think my head might explode: I have the headache from hell, and since it’s in my neck too, I’m having a hard times convincing my anxiety that it’s not meningitis.
+1. I think my head might explode: I have the headache from hell, and since it’s in my neck too, I’m having a hard time convincing my anxiety that it’s not meningitis.
 Also, my cat Spike is a mother hen when I don’t feel good.
 It’s sweet, except that he’s 18 pounds and he insists on constantly touching my face.

-2. I keep falling asleep: And not just in appropriate ways like when I’m laying down.
+2. I keep falling asleep: And not just in inappropriate ways like when I’m laying down.
 Sitting up is fair game too.
 You know the warning they put on NyQuil about not operating heavy machinery?
 I need that on me.

 3. The world is spinning: Since I started physical therapy a few weeks ago, my POTS has been in a consistent flare.
 It’s depressing that 7 minutes of laying down exercise can affect me this badly.
 I’m eating tons of salt, like the experts recommend, but my I can’t really feel my face anymore…

 4. My hands are shaking: Another POTS symptom, it’s because my blood sugar is all over the place.
-My body goes into full on trembling shaky sweaty rebellion if I don’t eat exactly every 3 hours.
+My body goes into full-on trembling shaky sweaty rebellion if I don’t eat exactly every 3 hours.
 I never thought my pancreas could hold me hostage, but here we are.
 Who knows, maybe next week my spleen will demand $10000 in unmarked bills.

 Thanks for stopping by, and I hope your bodies feel better than mine.